duleorlovic/aws_tips/README.md

 * draining: de-registering the target
 * unavailable: health check disabled

-TG healt check: if Target group contains only unhealthy targets, ELB routes requests across it's unhealthy targets since it assume that health check is wrong. `HealthyThresholdCount` default 5 and `UnhealthyThresholdCount` default 2 is how many checks every `HealthCheckIntervalSeconds` consecutive (in a row)
+TG health check: if Target group contains only unhealthy targets, ELB routes requests across it's unhealthy targets since it assume that health check is wrong. `HealthyThresholdCount` default 5 and `UnhealthyThresholdCount` default 2 is how many checks every `HealthCheckIntervalSeconds` consecutive (in a row)